Sainik School, Satara

-Satara has the distinction of being the first of many such Sainik Schools in India.
-The school prepares boys and girls for entry into the National Defence Academy, Khadakwasla, Pune and other military academies as well as for other walks of life.
+It has the distinction of being the first of many such Sainik Schools in India.
+The school prepares boys and girls for entry into the National Defence Academy, Khadakwasla, Pune.

 History

 Sainik School, Satara was founded on 23 Jun 1961 during the tenure of Shri Yashwantrao Chavan, the Chief Minister of Maharashtra State.
 It was inaugurated by the Defence Minister of India, Shri V K Krishna Menon with the aim of preparing boys academically, mentally and physically for entry into the National Defence Academy and other Defence Academies, who hail from financially weaker sections of the society and thereby removing the regional imbalance for such entries in the Armed Forces.

 Administration

 The administration of Sainik School is vested in an autonomous body known as Sainik Schools Society under Ministry of Defence, India.
 Sainik Schools Society is headed by the Board of Governors under the Chairmanship of Raksha Mantri (Union Minister of Defense).
 The Chief Ministers/Education Ministers of the states where the Sainik Schools are located, are members of the Board of Governors.
 There is a Local Board of Administration for each school with a senior defense service officer as its Chairman.